 1. Face the barre (or chair) at a diagonal in a small first position (an open V shape).
 Hinge at the hips, extending the outside arm long and keeping your inside arm slightly bent and resting on the barre.

 2. Keeping your standing leg turned out, lift the outside leg up and tap it back down to gently touch the ground 30 times.

 3. Hold the last grand battement up at the top of the movement, and make one-inch pulses up for 30 times.

 4. Repeat the entire sequence with a bent standing leg.

 Trumbull calls this move “simple and effective.”
-It targets the butt, hamstrings, and inner thighs all at the same time.
+It targets the butt, hamstrings, and adductors (inner thighs) all at the same time.

 1. Lie on your back, arms by your side, feet flat, and knees bent with the ball between the knees.

 2. Pressing down into the floor, lift your hip bones up toward to the sky.
 At the top, give the ball a squeeze then slowly lower the spine back down one vertebra at a time.
 Repeat 10 times.